Thermochromic and photochromic glass can both operate reversibly and both are considered passive technologies since they are not electrically-powered.

 - Maintains a view to the outside at all times

-- Reduces glare and hence the resulting discomfort and loss of productivity
+- Reduces glare, discomfort and loss of productivity

 - There are no wires to route, since it is not electrically-powered

-Thermochromic materials used to date include silicate, borosilicate and phosphosilicate glasses as well as transition metal oxides, with the most common being vanadium dioxide.
+Thermochromic materials include silicate, borosilicate and phosphosilicate glasses as well as transition metal oxides, with the most common being vanadium dioxide.

-The vanadium dioxide is either deposited as a thin film on a single glass lite, or laminated within a PVB (polyvinyl butyl) film and sandwiched into an insulated single, double or triple-glazed unit (or Insulated Glass Unit, IGU).
+The vanadium dioxide is either deposited as a thin film on a single glass lite, or laminated within a PVB (polyvinyl butyl) film and sandwiched into an insulated single, double or triple-glazed Insulated Glass Unit (IGU).

-The dynamic tinting results directly from radiant solar energy but could also be due to indirect thermal exchange, such as conduction or convection from adjacent building materials such as the glass itself, or from bricks, spacers or the metallic frame after they have been heated by the sun.
+The dynamic tint results directly from radiant solar energy but could also be due to indirect thermal exchange, such as conduction or convection from adjacent building materials such as bricks, spacers or the metallic frame after they have been heated by the sun.